JaRo0o/readHeaders/README.md

 Author: Israel Pecina Tlahuisca

-The is one class called "ReadHeaders" that contains the methods for reading the headers The class is located in the package com.example.headers.utils There is a class called HeadersApplicationTests in the test source that contains the logic for consuming the methods that reads the headers
+There is one class called "ReadHeaders" that contains the methods for reading the headers, the class is located in the package com.example.headers.utils.

+There is a class called HeadersApplicationTests in the test source that contains the logic for consuming the methods that reads the headers

 Instructions.